ShaShaMan26/UBE/README.md

 ![](https://cdn.shashack.org/UBE/promo/files.gif)

 Battles in *UBE* are simply folders of data that anyone can make and play.
-Battles are stored in a folder named `battles` found within a folder called `UTB` that is generated in the user's `appdata` folder upon booting *UBE* for the first time.
+Battles are stored in a folder named `battles` found within a folder called `Undertale Battle Engine` that is generated in the user's `appdata` folder upon booting *UBE* for the first time.
 This section will detail how to make your own battles.

 #### Setting up your battle folder.